Zazk0u/new-bl-sdk-mods/bpd_useful_commands/ReadMe.md

 IE:  `convert_bpd_variable vector HitLocation BehaviorProviderDefiniton'GD_Globals.SkillExemple:BehaviorProviderDefiniton_0' 0 7` <br/>
 _Convert a BPD variable of a BPD Sequence VariableData array to another type._<br/>
 _This is usefull when you want to convert a BVAR_Object into a BVAR_Vector, it won't cause a game crash._<br/><br/>
-Here are the argument for the VariableTypeForConstructor, you really only care for vector and direction_vector:<br/>
+Here the arguments for the VariableTypeForConstructor, you really only care for vector and direction_vector:<br/>
 `object, bool, int, float, all_players, named_variable, vector, direction_vector`

 # Changelog: